labd/react-abode/README.md

 ## Options

-If you do not want to use `data-component` you can change the component selector by using `setComponentSelector('data-my-component-selector')`
+If you do not want to use `data-component` you can change the component selector by using `setComponentSelector('data-my-component-selector')`.

+You can pass HTML element attributes to `populate`.
+These will be applied to every populated element.